 At the time, games like these hinted that a new age was just around the corner: a point where we could actually wander around in virtual spaces and believe that they were real.
 The technology may not have been quite there yet, but like jet packs and faster-than-light travel, VR felt like a fiction that could soon become reality.

 News reports spoke excitedly about VR’s possible applications.
 One showed a Japanese woman using virtual reality to help design her new kitchen.
 There were suggestions that VR could help in therapy, as an aid to cure phobias, or could be used by surgeons during operations.

-Among all the optimism, there was a certain amount of fear and uncertainty, too - and this is where The Lawnmower Man came in.
-At the start of the film, an opening slab of text captured a sense of ambivalence that is wonderfully 90s:
+Among all the optimism, there was a certain amount of fear and uncertainty, too – and this is where The Lawnmower Man came in.
+At the start of the movie, an opening slab of text captured a sense of ambivalence that is wonderfully 90s:

 “By the turn of the millennium [misspelled in the original version] a technology known as virtual reality will be in widespread use.
 It will allow you to enter computer generated artificial worlds as unlimited as the imagination itself.
 Its creators foresee millions of positive uses – while others fear it as a new form of mind control…”

 Most notable for its then-groundbreaking computer graphics, The Lawnmower Man was an amiably daft thriller, and deserves a footnote in history for containing what is surely the first CG sex scene in movie theater.

 The Lawnmower Man also headed up a wave of techno-themed movies, which included the hacking caper Sneakers (1992), low-budget virtual reality horror Arcade (a kind of fusion of Tron and The Lawnmower Man), and Barry Levinson’s Disclosure (1994).